 The level translators are an interface between the companion microcontroller's logic levels and the input voltage levels from the system.
-Automotive applications typically drive the inputs from the Engine Control Unit (ECU) and the ignition key on/off signals.
 The level translators are unidirectional translators.
 Signals on the high-voltage input are translated to low-voltage signals on the low-voltage outputs.
-The high-voltage HV_IN[1:2] inputs have a configurable 30 k Ω pull up.
-The pull up is configured via a SET_CFG_0 message.
-The PU30K bit in the CFG0 register controls the state of the pull up.
+The high-voltage HV\IN[1:2] inputs have a configurable 30 k $\Omega$ pull-up.
+The pull-up is configured via a SET\CFG\0 message.
+The PU30K bit in the CFG0 register controls the state of the pull-up.
 The bit may only be changed when the CE pin is low.
-The low-voltage LV_OUT[1:2] outputs are open-drain outputs.
+The low-voltage LV\OUT[1:2] outputs are open-drain outputs.
 The outputs are capable of sinking a minimum of 1 mA of current while maintaining less than 50 mV at the output.

-The HV_IN1 translator is also used to wake-up the device from the Sleep mode whenever the HV_IN1 input is transitioned to a low level for a minimum of 250 μs followed by a transition to the high voltage level.
+The HV\IN1 translator is also used to wake-up the device from Sleep mode whenever the HV\IN1 input is transitioned to a low level, for a minimum of 250 $\mu$ s, followed by a transition to the high-voltage level.